data-science-in-ed/Assignment1a/README.md

 # Assignment 1a

-In this assignment you will be setting up the software and online tools that you will be using throught this course.
+In this assignment you will be setting up the software and online tools that you will be using throughout this course.
 Within the [tools repository](https://github.com/data-science-in-ed/Tools) there are links and instructions to relevant sites.
 If you have any problems, you can tweet them using the hashtag #DSE16, or you can create an [*issue* within this repository](https://github.com/data-science-in-ed/Assignment1a/issues).

 The first stop is to create the accounts we will be using: